Sparky

 What Affects the Cost

 • Power point cutouts.
 Each power point or switch needs a precise hole cut in the tile.
-With 4–6 power points along a typical splashback, cutting alone can add meaningful cost.
+A typical kitchen has 4–6 power points along the splashback.
+Each cutout adds $30–$60 of cutting time.
+If you want to add or move power points, that is separate electrical work that must be done before the splashback goes on.

 • Window reveals.
-If the splashback runs around a kitchen window (common above the sink), the tiler needs to tile the window reveals, adding cutting and finishing work.
+If the splashback runs around a kitchen window (common above the sink), the tiler needs to tile the window reveals (sides and sill).
+This adds cutting and finishing work that is easy to underestimate in a quote.

 • Existing splashback removal.
 Removing old tiles costs $25–$40/m2.
-Glass panel removal is simpler but the wall underneath often needs patching.
-Painted walls just need priming.
+Glass panel removal is simpler but the adhesive residue needs thorough removal, and the wall behind often needs patching.
+Painted walls usually just need priming.

-A simple subway tile splashback behind the cooktop in a compact kitchen sits toward $500.
-A full kitchen splashback with glass mosaic, herringbone pattern, multiple power point cutouts, window reveal tiling, and old tile removal pushes toward $3,500.
+A simple ceramic subway tile splashback behind the cooktop in a compact kitchen sits toward $500.
+A full kitchen splashback with handmade tiles, herringbone pattern, epoxy grout, multiple power point cutouts, window reveal tiling, and old tile removal pushes toward $3,500.

 City and Regional Price Comparison

-Kitchen splashback prices are relatively consistent across Australian cities because the job size is small and material availability is similar nationwide.
-The main variation comes from labour rates.
+Kitchen splashback prices are relatively consistent across Australian cities because the job size is small and tile availability is similar nationwide.
+The main variation comes from tiler labour rates and the local trade pool size.

-Sydney is the baseline at $500–$3,500 per job.
-Melbourne tracks close to Sydney.
-Brisbane tends to sit slightly below because of simpler wall construction in newer Queensland homes.
-Perth and Adelaide typically run 10–15% above eastern capitals due to higher trade rates.
+City level: Sydney (NSW) sets the baseline at $500–$3,500 per job.
+Melbourne tracks close to Sydney, with a strong market in designer and handmade tiles driven by the inner-suburb renovation scene.
+Brisbane tends to sit slightly below eastern capitals because newer Queensland homes have simpler wall construction (flat plasterboard versus the rendered masonry and lath-and-plaster common in older southern homes).
+Perth and Adelaide typically run 10–15% above eastern capitals due to smaller trade pools.

-Within any city, the price spread is driven more by tile choice and kitchen layout than by property age.
-A heritage kitchen renovation in Paddington (Sydney), Fitzroy (Melbourne), or Norwood (Adelaide) with designer tiles and complex patterns costs the same to tile as a new-build with the same specification.
-The main variable unique to older kitchens is removal of existing splashback material and wall repair underneath.
+Suburb and property level: Within any city, the price spread is driven more by tile choice and kitchen layout than by location alone.
+A heritage kitchen renovation in Paddington (Sydney), Fitzroy (Melbourne), or Norwood (Adelaide) with zellige tiles and herringbone pattern costs the same to tile as a new-build with the same specification.
+The variables unique to older kitchens are removal of existing splashback material (old tiles, glass, pressed metal) and wall repair underneath.
+Kitchens in pre-1980s homes may have uneven rendered walls that need levelling before tiling, adding $15–$30/m2 for substrate preparation.

 How We Calculate

-Estimates are based on surveyed trade rates for licensed tilers, adjusted for each state.
+Estimates are based on surveyed trade rates for licensed tilers, adjusted for each state and typical material costs.
 All prices include GST.
-Figures cover standard residential kitchen splashback tiling.
-Full kitchen renovations, benchtop installation, and electrical work for power points are separate costs.
+Figures cover standard residential kitchen splashback tiling including tiles, adhesive, grout, and installation labour.
+Full kitchen renovations, benchtop installation, plumbing, and electrical work for power points are separate costs.

 Know what you need?